yackemflam/StoneHedge/README.md

 ## Dreamkeep - Proprietary

-The following code and assets are under a custom proprietary license as per original author's wishes.
+The following assets are under a custom license as per original author's wishes, assets authored by Dreamkeep indicate collaborative work among it's artists, and may be credited within files.

 | Reference                                    | Author        |   License  |
 |----------------------------------------------|---------------|------------|